erick071001/modulegofa/README.md

 ex:
 id = 12 with ic_sign_gofa12, id = 13 so icon is ic_sign_gofa13
 Similar to the remaining signs in file ic_sign.zip.
+Note : 33 34 also use ic_sign_gofa32. id from 12 to 34.
+There is no need to process ids that are not in the sign list.